Icelandic Phallological Museum: Collection

 According to the museum's website, the collection comprises 280 specimens from 93 species of animals.
 They range from some of the largest to some of the smallest penises in the animal world.
 Its largest exhibit is a portion of a blue whale's penis measuring 170 cm long and weighing 70 kg, which Iceland Review has dubbed "a real Moby Dick".
 The specimen is just the tip, as the entire organ, when intact, would have been about 5 m long and weighed about 350–450 kg.
 The baculum of a hamster, only 2 mm long, is the smallest item in the collection and needs a magnifying glass to be viewed.
 Sigurður has described the collection as the product of "37 years of collecting penises.
 Somebody had to do it."

-The museum also has a "folklore section" exhibiting mythological penises; its online catalogue lists specimens taken from elves, trolls, kelpies, and "The Nasty Ghost of Snæfell".
+The museum also has a "folklore section" exhibiting mythological penises; its online catalogue lists specimens reportedly taken from elves, trolls, kelpies, and "The Nasty Ghost of Snæfell".
 Sigurður says that the elf's penis, which the museum's catalogue describes as "unusually big and old", is among his favourites.
 It cannot be seen, as Icelandic folklore holds that elves and trolls are invisible.
-The folkloric penises also include those of a merman, a one-legged, one-armed and one-eyed monster called a Beach-Murmurer, an Enriching Beach Mouse (said to draw "money from the sea to enrich her owner"), and an Icelandic Christmas Lad found dead at the foot of a mountain in 1985 and whose penis was presented to the museum by a former mayor of Reykjavík.
+The folkloric penises also include those of a merman, a one-legged, one-armed and one-eyed monster called a Beach-Murmurer, an Enriching Beach Mouse (said to draw "money from the sea to enrich her owner"), and an Icelandic Christmas Lad reportedly found dead at the foot of a mountain in 1985 and whose penis was presented to the museum by a former mayor of Reykjavík.